mprahl/pipelines-examples/components/README.md

 **Prerequisites**:

+1. Kubeflow Trainer v2 is installed on the cluster.
 1. Ensure the pipeline-runner service account has access to create and read `TrainJob` objects in the `trainer.kubeflow.org` API group so that it can leverage Kubeflow Trainer v2.